Visit Dargah Ajmer

 “O, Moinuddin!
 Thou art Our accepted one.
 I will give salvation to thy followers and disciples, and also to those who may enter thy fold till the Day of Resurrection.”

 After completing Hajj and offering his heartfelt salutations at the Ka’ba, he traveled to Medina and immersed himself in prayers at the Prophet’s Mosque.
-There, he received a spiritual mandate from the Court of the Holy Prophet Muhammad ﷺ:
+There, he received a direct spiritual mandate from the Court of the Holy Prophet Muhammad ﷺ:

 “O, Moinuddin!
 Thou art a helper of My religion.
 I entrust to thee the country of Hindustan.
 There prevails darkness.
 Proceed to Ajmer and spread there the Gospel of Truth.”